-The bill specifically excludes from coverage medium tenacity rayon filament yarn manufactured solely for the purpose of carbonizing, which is also classifiable in HTS subheading 5403.31.00.
+The bill specifically excludes from coverage medium tenacity rayon filament yarn manufactured solely for the purpose of carbonizing, which is also classifiable under HTS subheading 5403.31.00.
 Carbonizing is a process in which a yarn is heated so that at least 90 percent of the fibers are carbonized.
 This highly specialized yarn is used to produce carbonized fiber for aerospace and defense applications, such as in the booster rockets of the space shuttle and in defense launch vehicles.

-In addition, the bill does not cover related single yarn of viscose rayon filament, such as high tenacity yarn of viscose rayon, classifiable under HTS subheading 5403.10.30, and single yarn of rayon, with a twist exceeding 120 turns per meter classifiable in HTS subheading 5403.32.00.
+In addition, H.R.
+2148 does not cover related single yarn of viscose rayon filament, such as high tenacity yarn of viscose rayon, classifiable under HTS subheading 5403.10.30, and single yarn of rayon, with a twist exceeding 120 turns per meter classifiable in HTS subheading 5403.32.00.

-6See appendix C for "Comments of ICF Industries, Inc. of New York, New York, to the House Ways and Means Committee in Support of H.R.
+5 See appendix C for "Comments of ICF Industries, Inc. of New York, New York, to the House Ways and Means Committee in Support of H.R.
 2148 (Proposed Duty Suspension Affecting Certain Viscose Rayon Yarn)," Jan.
 26, 1998, p.
 7.

+Tariff treatment:6

-Tariff treatment: 7 Product HTS subheading Col. 1-general rate of duty Artificial filament yarn (other than sewing thread), not put up for retail sale: Single yarn of viscose rayon, untwisted or with a twist not exceeding 120 turns per meter 5403.31.00 10%
+HTS subheading Col. 1-general rate of duty 5403.31.00 10%